Aliuken/JobVacanciesApp_Java17/README.md

     * The utility class **BeanFactoryUtils** to get, refresh and replace beans statically.
 * **Aspect-Oriented Programming** (**AOP**): Explained in detail in the section "3.7.
 AOP technologies".
 * **Spring @Value annotation**: To get values from "application.properties" or "application.yaml" files.
-* **Spring MessageSource interface**: To deal with internationalization (i18n) in "StringUtils.getInternationalizedMessage".
+* **Spring MessageSource interface**: In "StringUtils.getInternationalizedMessage", to deal with internationalization (i18n).
 It is configured in [LocaleConfig](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/src/main/java/com/aliuken/jobvacanciesapp/config/LocaleConfig.java).

 ### 3.4.
 Web technologies